particle-iot/docs/src/content/tutorials/integrations/google-maps.md

-## Example: Google Location Tracker
+## Example: Google Maps Visualization

+For most of us, latitudinal and longitudinal coordinates don't give us a clear understanding of where something is located in the world.
+Seeing those coordinates plotted on a map helps provide that clarity.

-This example demonstrates how to visualize your Google Maps Device Locator results using Node.js in a Google App Engine Flexible Environment and the Google Maps Javascript API.
+This example demonstrates how to visualize your Particle devices' locations using Node.js in a Google App Engine Flexible Environment and the Google Maps Javascript API.
 This sample also uses the Express web framework, websockets, and the Particle Javascript API.

+Devices that are running the proper firmware and trigger the Google Maps integration will have its returned location displayed with a marker on a map.
+An radius will also be drawn around the reported coordinates to represent the precision of the reading.

 The Google Maps team has created an open-source visualization application, which you can find here: